websiteinspiration/bugsplat.rb/entries/checkup.md

 ## Apply today

 **There are only 5 slots available for Stripe Checkup.** If this sounds interesting, [apply here](https://www.petekeen.net/checkup-apply).
 I'll follow up with a few questions about your application and then we can get started.

-You can also check out [Stripe Checkup's terms and conditions](https://www.petekeen.net/checkup-terms).
-I've tried to make them as readable as possible.

 Have more questions?
 Great!
 [I would love to hear from you](mailto:pete@petekeen.net).
 I'll get back to you as soon as I can.